 The taxable period is one month.
 If a taxpayer is allowed to book supporting documents quarterly, then the tax period is a quarter.

-Under the new CIT model, the items subject to CIT should be reported either monthly or annually, depending on the nature of the items.
+Items subject to CIT should be reported either monthly or annually, depending on the nature of the items.
 In general, items subject to CIT should be included in the tax return for the tax period in which costs were incurred.
 If a tax base arises, a tax return should be filed each month on or before the 20th day of the following tax period.
 If a tax return is not filed with the SRS, this will mean that no tax liability arose in that month.
 The tax base can be adjusted for non-business expenses only in the month they were incurred.
 Accordingly, if an adjustment is still needed, a late fee will be charged.

 It is mandatory for taxpayers to file a tax return for the last month of the financial year.